 - Plan safe driving paths

 Without SLAM, fully autonomous driving would not be possible.
-Accurate localization data from SLAM helps reinforcement learning in autonomous vehicles make safer driving decisions.
+Accurate localisation data from SLAM helps reinforcement learning in autonomous vehicles make safer driving decisions.

 Future of SLAM Technology in Autonomous vehicles

-The future of SLAM Technology in Autonomous vehicle is highly promising, where the innovation includes:
+The future of SLAM technology in autonomous vehicles is highly promising, where the innovation includes the following:

 - AI-enhanced SLAM